Cancelled IVF Cycle

 - Health problems related to IVF.
 Ovarian hyperstimulation syndrome (OHSS), for example, may occur in response to fertility drugs.
-This syndrome usually begins mild, but may progress to become dangerous if fertility drugs are continued.Women exhibiting early signs of OHSS may be instructed to stop taking fertility drugs and have their cycle canceled.
+This syndrome usually begins mild but may progress to become dangerous if fertility drugs are continued.Women exhibiting early signs of OHSS may be instructed to stop taking fertility drugs and have their cycle canceled.

 - Patient failure to take fertility medications, such as hCG, at the right time.
-This can make successful collection of eggs unlikely.
+This can make the successful collection of eggs unlikely.

 - Problems with fertilization of after egg retrieval, such as abnormal or failed fertilization, or abnormal embryo development.